apache/openserverless-cli/README.md

 Then it will look in `~/.nuv` if there is an `olaris` folder with `nuvfile.yml` and `nuvroot.json`.

-Finally it will look in the `NUV_BIN` folder if there is an `olaris` folder with  `nuvfile.yml` and `nuvroot.json`

 If everything fails, it will ask you to download some tasks with the command `nuv -update`.
 In this case it will download the latest version.

-## Where `nuv` download tasks from GitHub
+## Where `ops` download tasks from GitHub

-Download tasks from GitHub is triggered by the `nuv -update` command.
+Download tasks from GitHub is triggered by the `ops -update` command.

-The repo to use is defined by the environment variable `NUV_REPO`, and defaults if it is missing to `https://github.com/nuvolaris/olaris`
+The repo to use is defined by the environment variable `NUV_REPO`, and defaults if it is missing to `https://github.com/apache/openserverless-task`

 The branch to use is defined at build time.
 It can be overriden with the enviroment variable `NUV_BRANCH`.

-When you run `nuv -update`, if there is not a `~/.nuv/olaris` it will clone the current branch, otherwise it will update it.
+When you run `ops -update`, if there is not a `~/.nuv/<branch>/olaris` it will clone the current branch, otherwise it will update it.

-## How `nuv` execute tasks
+## How `ops` execute tasks

-It will then look to the command line parameters `nuv <arg1> <arg2> <arg3>` and will consider them directory names.
+It will then look to the command line parameters `ops <arg1> <arg2> <arg3>` and will consider them directory names.
 The list can be empty.

 If there is a directory name  `<arg1>` it will change to that directory.
 If there is then a subdirectory `<arg2>` it will change to that and so on until it finds a argument that is not a directory name.

 If the last argument is a directory name, will look for a `nuvopts.txt`.
 If it is there, it will show this.
-If it's not there, it will execute a `task -t nuvfile.yml -l` showing tasks with description.
+If it's not there, it will execute a `ops -t nuvfile.yml -l` showing tasks with description.

 If it finds an argument not corresponding to a directory, it will consider it a task to execute,